CloudCoinConsortium/SDK-Python/README.md

 ### Dependencies

-Newtonsoft.Json is used, via the import command, to Deserialize CloudService's responses.
+Newtonsoft.Json is used to Deserialize CloudService's responses.